Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzureRmApplicationSecurityGroup.md

 ```

 ### -ResourceGroupName
-The resource group name of application security group.
+The resource group name of the application security group.

 ```yaml
 Type: String